react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/getting-started.md

   }
   ```

-  > **NOTE**: Remember to remove this when you upgrade to React Native 0.60 and higher.
+  > Note: Remember to remove this when you upgrade to React Native 0.60 and higher.

   Now, run the `postinstall` script manually: